ecordes-vt/docs/src/docs/automate-studio/flow-bounties/flow-bounty-details/youtube-scraper.md

 ## Overview {docsify-ignore}
-This flow accepts a payload including a YouTubeVideoId value that it then uses to ingest the video, transcribes it, and then runs topic extraction on that transcript.
-The topic transcription results are written to an SDO which is then correlated to that TDO that was created
+This flow accepts a payload including a YouTubeVideoId value that it then uses to ingest a video.
+It then transcribes the video, and runs topic extraction on that transcript.
+The topic transcription results are written to an SDO which is then correlated to that TDO that was created.

 <a target="_blank" href="https://forms.gle/tkVjfrtyBDrXyoji7" id="claim-this-flow-btn">CLAIM THIS FLOW!</a>
 <hr>